-This could be one of the most interesting topics I’ve ever written about.
-My cousin sent me an article/ podcast called 544: Batman last week.
+This could be one of the most interesting topics I’ve ever written.
+My cousin sent me an article/ podcast called ‘544: Batman’ last week.
 If you get a chance check out the article or listen to the podcast; you won’t be disappointed.
-I am going to give you the short version of one of the research psychologist’s experiments and it’s going to BLOW YOUR MIND.
+I am going to give you the short version of one of the research psychologist’s experiments, and I believe it’s going to blow your mind.

 Next, he took a group of experimenters into the lab and displayed to them the rats with the notes above their cages.
-He conveys to them that for the next week, some of them will get incredibly smart rats and others will get incredibly stupid rats.
-He told them that they needed to run their rat through a maze and record how well the rat does.
-Simple enough… And the experimenters were watched or filmed.
+He conveyed to them that for the next week, some of them will get incredibly smart rats, and others will get incredibly stupid rats.
+He informed them that they needed to run their rat through a maze and record how well the rat does.
+Simple enough, and the experimenters were watched or filmed.

-What if I told you that WHAT YOU THINK ABOUT SOMEBODY ELSE EFFECTS THEM?
-What if I told you the thoughts you have about me could change how I run my race and the thoughts I have about you could alter yours?
+What if I told you that what we think about others can affect them.
+What if the thoughts we have about others could change how they run their race?
+And the ideas they may have about us could alter ours?

-Sadly, the same rat that was labeled smart was held softer, gentler and the experimenters said things like, “Yes, this rat does seem to have a much smarter face” “Even his eyes look intelligent”….
-What if I told you the rats labeled dumb couldn’t finish the maze but at a crawlspace, but the ones with the sign that said “smart” could do the maze twice as fast and yet at times it was the same rat.
+Sadly, the same rat that was labeled smart was held softer, gentler and the experimenters said things like, “Yes, this rat does seem to have a much smarter face.”
+“Even his eyes look intelligent.”
+The rats labeled dumb couldn’t finish the maze very quickly.
+No, it was more of a crawl, but the ones with the sign that said “smart” could do the maze twice as fast, and yet at times it was the same rat.

-1 Chronicles chapter 19:1-4, “Sometime after this, King Nahash of the Ammonites died, and his son Hanun became king.
-David said, “I am going to show LOYALTY to Hanun because HIS FATHER, Nahash, was always loyal to me.”
+(1 Chronicles chapter 19:1-4 NLT), “Sometime after this, King Nahash of the Ammonites died, and his son Hanun became king.
+David said, “I am going to show loyalty to Hanun because his father, Nahash, was always loyal to me.”
 So David sent messengers to express sympathy to Hanun about his father’s death.

-But when David’s ambassadors arrived in the land of Ammon, the Ammonite commanders said to Hanun, “DO YOU REALLY THINK THESE MEN ARE COMING HERE TO HONOR YOUR FATHER?
+But when David’s ambassadors arrived in the land of Ammon, the Ammonite commanders said to Hanun, “Do you really think these men are coming here to honor your father?
 No!
-David has sent them TO SPY out the land so they can come in and conquer it!”
-So Hanun seized David’s ambassadors and shaved them, cut off their robes at the buttocks, and sent them back to David in shame” NLT 1-4.
+David has sent them to spy out the land so they can come in and conquer it!”
+So Hanun seized David’s ambassadors and shaved them, cut off their robes at the buttocks, and sent them back to David in shame.”

 Obviously, these men had bad thoughts about David and the intents of his heart.
 David wanted to show loyalty because this young man’s father had shown the same to him.
 Loyalty and faithfulness go hand in hand.
-He wanted to bless this man but this man’s commanders PUT AN EVIL THOUGHT IN HIS HEART towards David that was false.
-Basically, he didn’t say “Nice rat” but instead “SPY RAT”…What have you named your rats?
+He wanted to bless this man, but this man’s commanders put an evil thought in his heart towards David that was false.
+Basically, he didn’t say “Nice rat” but instead “SPY RAT.”

 To top it off, what they thought David would do, which was take over the land, ended up happening.
-He took the crown of their god that weighed over a hundred pounds and put it on his throne and he took their men and made them work in laborious jobs.
+He took the crown of their god that weighed over a hundred pounds and put it on his throne, and he took their men and made them work in difficult jobs.
 What they thought he would do, he did.

-When I was growing up my parents used to always tell my sister she was going to grow up and become a nurse one day.
+When I was growing up, my parents told my sister she was going to grow up and become a nurse one day.
 Every now and then it was brought up and once at Christmas, she was even given a doctors kit.
 At an early age, my sister became sick with Nephritis, a serious kidney disease and was admitted to the hospital for a lengthy amount of time.
 I’m sure my parents were very concerned about their little girl.
 Today, I am proud to say that my sister is a nurse PRN and one who has compassion for her patients.

 In our last newsletter, I wrote about an English professor who told me I could write and often pointed out how much she enjoyed reading my papers.
 Her words helped me write my first novel!

-But according to the rat test and the David test, it doesn’t just matter what someone is told they will do or become, it also matters what we think they will do or become.
+But according to the rat test and the David test, it doesn’t just matter what someone is told they will do or become; it also matters what we think they will do or become.
 It matters if we think they are smart or not.
-Perhaps that is why Jesus/ Yeshua said, “…If you call someone an idiot, you are in danger of being brought before the court” Matthew 5:22 NLT.
-What I am trying to tell you is your thoughts have power.
+Perhaps that is why Yeshua said, “If you call someone an idiot, you are in danger of being brought before the court” (Matthew 5:22 NLT).

-“Finally, brothers and sisters, whatever is true, whatever is worthy of respect, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if something is excellent or praiseworthy, THINK ABOUT THESE THINGS” Philippians 4:8 NIV.
+“Finally, brothers and sisters, whatever is true, whatever is worthy of respect, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if something is excellent or praiseworthy, think about these things” (Philippians 4:8).

-Paul said to think about these things.
-Sometimes I like to take this verse and apply it to people.
+Paul said to meditate about these things.
+Sometimes, I like to take this verse and apply it to people.
 I like to ask myself, “What’s lovely about that person?”
 Isn’t that what we should be doing?
-We can all at times point out people’s faults or even at times we might find ourselves like Hunan, thinking someone has evil intentions towards us when in actuality they have good.
+We can all at times point out people’s faults, or at times we might find ourselves like Hunan, thinking someone has evil intentions towards us when in actuality they have good.

-I want you to think about the rats and also about your children, your family members, your sick father or your sibling who is battling drug addiction and think about how your words about them can cause them to do better, heal better and ultimately live.
-Life and death in the tongue of spoken gems or rancid waste.
+Let’s think about the rats and also about our children, our family members, our sick father or our sibling who is battling drug addiction, and let’s think about how our words about them can cause them to do better– heal better and ultimately live.
+Life and death in the tongue are as spoken gems or rancid waste.
 I am not talking about naming it and claiming it theology, but I do believe we are on to something here.

-I want you to meditate on how David’s heart was filled with kindness for a man who had lost his father but the words of others influenced the king so much that an all-out war was started.
-Lastly let’s look at a man called Moses who when God called him to do a job said, “But Moses pleaded with the Lord, “O Lord, I’m not very good with words.
-I never have been, and I’m not now, even though you have spoken to me.
+I want to meditate on how David’s heart was filled with kindness for a man who had lost his father, but the words of others influenced the king so much that an all-out war was started.
+Lastly, let’s look at a man called Moses who when God called him to do a job said, “O Lord, I’m not very good with words.
+I have never been, and I’m not now, even though you have spoken to me.
 I get tongue-tied, and my words get tangled.”

 Then the Lord asked Moses, “Who makes a person’s mouth?
 Who decides whether people speak or do not speak, hear or do not hear, see or do not see?
 Is it not I, the Lord?
 Now go!
 I will be with you as you speak, and I will instruct you in what to say.”

-If you noticed, Moses argued with HaShem and around seven times told him why he could not possibly do the job G-d had called him to do.
-He had murdered a man in Egypt and they would kill him.
+If you noticed, Moses argued with HaShem and around seven times told him why he could not possibly do the job God had called him to do.
+He had murdered a man in Egypt, and they would kill him.
 God says the men looking for you are dead.
 Moses continues speaking doubt and saying that he cannot do it.
 He even says he doesn’t have the greatest speaking voice in front of people, especially the Pharaoh over the whole land.
-G-d says, well I have created YOUR MOUTH AND I WILL TEACH YOU HOW TO SPEAK!
+God says, well I have created your mouth!
+I can teach you how to speak.

-You may not have any confidence in yourself, but if God does and He has a job for you to do, let HIM fill your mouth with HIS words and when you are around your enemies or those who don’t think very highly of you, look at them and find something true, something lovely, something of a good report and think on those things.
-Remember Rahab?
-She had a title of “Harlot” but God used her as an example of our Faith and put her among the list of great people of faith in Hebrews chapter eleven.
-Her words and thoughts toward God saved her whole family!
+We may not have any confidence in ourselves, but if God does, and He has a job for us to do, let HIM fill our mouth with HIS words.
+When we are around our enemies or those who don’t think very highly of us, let us look at them and find something true, something lovely, something of a good report, and think on those things.

 Photograph by Jeff Manning